What Is a Pt100 RTD Sensor?

 The RTD probe classes determine the accuracy of the Pt100 probe at different temperatures and the temperature range for which this accuracy is valid.
 These are called tolerance classes.

-The other aspect of the update of the IEC standard is that, now, the tolerance classes are established according to whether the validity must be on the whole thermometer or only the resistive element.
+The other aspect of the update of the IEC standard is that the tolerance classes are now established according to whether the validity must be on the whole thermometer or only the resistive element.

 Here are the classes for RTD thermometers.